DistributedWeb/developers.dwebx.org/docs/joining-the-social-network.md

 It's feeling pretty lonely in here!
 Let's find some people to add to [your address book](intermediate/your-address-book.md).

-Beaker maintains a [user directory](https://userlist.beakerbrowser.com/).
+dBrowser maintains a [user directory](https://userlist.dBrowserbrowser.com/).
 You can find a link to it in the top right of the UI.

 <img className="centered" src="/img/user-directory.png" />